cewca/lemur-docs/docs/1.0/user-manual/managing-course-content.md

 also a wiki-like quality to comments, where they become a living part of the course content over time.

+See the [[:Managing discussions]] page for more info about managing comments in your courses.

 > Note: If shared learner comments are not appropriate for your site, you can disable commenting under Tools > Courses > Settings.